 The history of theology is perhaps best thought of, to adapt an image of Irenaeus, in terms of a symphony, the coming together of many distinct voices in the praise of God; a symphony, comprised of different voices throughout time, each lending themselves to the melody being played, with different timbres and tonalities, inflections and themes, and each in turn being shaped by the symphony.
 In their preaching, bound up as this is with the interpretation of Scripture, these figures were all part of the same symphony, with all the diachronic and synchronic diversity that this entails.
 This symphony moreover is both public and continuously unfolding, in contrast, those who, from time to time, prefer to play their own tunes.
 Such discordant voices certainly continue, nevertheless, to influence voices sharing in the symphony; but they do so as ones who have separated themselves from the symphony of the one body of Christ.
 Speaking theologically, moreover, this symphony is not, therefore, constructed by any individual voice or all the voices together but is governed by its own rhythm and rules, so that, to use Irenaeus’ words, it is God who “harmonizes the human race to the symphony of salvation” (haer.
 4.14.2).31

 But, some may object, the above exposition only represents opinion.
 Yes, that is correct and unavoidably so.
-Orthodoxy has never dogmatically defined a specific understanding of dogma and doctrine.
-It has never authoritatively asserted a specific view of doctrinal irreformability nor specified hermeneutical rules for the interpretation of dogma.
+Orthodoxy has never dogmatically defined a specific understanding of doctrinal irreformability nor specified hermeneutical rules for the interpretation of dogma.
 In the 7th and 8th centuries some believed that even the acts (minutes) of an ecumenical council possessed dogmatic authority, yet rarely is that asserted today.
 In the 14th and 15th centuries many believed that the teachings of the Church Fathers must be interpreted as being in substantive agreement with each other, yet that hardly accords with the practice of contemporary Orthodox scholars.
-Unlike Catholicism, Orthodoxy does not possess an official Magisterium (whether in Rome, Constantinople, Moscow, Mt Athos, or the internet) that can definitively and irreversibly resolve theological disputes.
-The hankering for certainty and unchanging stability is understandable, but God has not given to his Church an office of infallibility.
-We trust, have no choice but to trust, in the Holy Spirit to lead and keep his people in the fullness of truth and life.32
+Unlike Catholicism, Orthodoxy does not possess a holy office—whether in Rome, Constantinople, Moscow, Mt Athos, or the internet—that can definitively resolve theological disputes.
+As Fr Thomas Hopko bluntly states: “There is no infallible magisterium in Orthodoxy.”
+Some Orthodox may disagree, but the disagreement confirms the point.32

 Sergius Bulgakov, The Orthodox Church, pp. 1-3.
 Cf. Vladimir Lossky: “The pure notion of Tradition can then be defined by saying that it is the life of the Holy Spirit in the Church, communicating to each member of the Body of Christ the faculty of hearing, of receiving, of knowing the Truth in the Light that belongs to it, and not according to the natural light of human reason” (“Tradition and Traditions,” In the Image and Likeness of God, p.
 152).